Laboratory Training 1

 assertTrue(expression);// Fails the test if false assertFalse(expression);// Fails the test if true assertEquals(expected, actual);// Fails the test if not equivalent assertNotNull(new MyObject(params));// Fails the test if null assertNull(new MyObject(params));// Fails the test if not null assertNotSame(expression1, expression2);// Fails the test if both links refer to the same object assertSame(expression1, expression2);// Fails the test if the objects are different fail(message)// Immediately terminates the test with a failure message

-methods for JUnit 4) are accessed using static import: import static org.junit.jupiter.api.Assertion.*;
+methods for JUnit 4) are accessed using static import: import static org.junit.jupiter.api.Assertion.*; (for

-JUnit 5) or import static org.junit.Assert.*;
+JUnit 5) or import static org.junit.Assert.*;.
+These methods also are implemented

-, which specifies the message that
+with an additional message parameter of type String, which specifies the message that

 will be displayed if the test failed.